Junior doctors and consultants to strike together

 - Published

-Junior doctors and consultants in England are to coincide strikes during the autumn in an escalation of the pay dispute with the government.
+Junior doctors and consultants in England are to coincide strikes during the autumn in an escalation of the pay row with the government.

 It will be the first time in this dispute they have walked together and comes after junior doctors voted in favour of continuing with strikes.